Variational thermodynamics of relativistic thin disks

 We present a relativistic model describing a thin disk system composed of two fluids.
 The system is surrounded by a halo in the presence of a non-trivial electromagnetic field.
 We show that the model is compatible with the variational multi-fluid thermodynamics formalism, allowing us to determine all the thermodynamic variables associated with the matter content of the disk.
 The asymptotic behaviour of these quantities indicates that the single fluid interpretation should be abandoned in favour of a two-fluid model.

-The problem of finding exact solutions in relativity which are consistently applicable in the context of astrophysics remains a topical problem \cite{Bicak2002}.
+The problem of finding exact solutions for the Einstein Field Equations which are consistently applicable in the context of astrophysics remains a topical problem \cite{Bicak2002}.
 Most systems of astrophysical relevance are studied through various assumptions of symmetry.
-Of special interest, are those which are approximately axially symmetric, such as accretion disks and galaxies in thermodynamic equilibrium.
-In addition, these systems can also be approximated by a thin disk.
+Of special interest are those which are approximately axially symmetric, such as rotating compact objects and accretion disks and galaxies in thermodynamic equilibrium.
+In the case of compact objects, the exterior field is usually assumed to be described by the Kerr solution and the interior counterpart could be described, for instance, by the thin rotating dust disk constructed by Neugebauer and Meinel \cite{neug}.
+On the contrary, accretion disks and galaxies can also be approximated by a thin disk.
 The conventional treatment of galaxies modelled as a thin disk has been largely studied using Newtonian dynamics.
 However, there are only a handful of physical solutions which are mathematically simple and fully relativistic.
 Moreover, most efforts in the understanding of the physical properties of such objects rely on the input provided through an equation of state.
 In this work we present a new exact solution for a relativistic thin disk surrounded by an electromagnetic halo.
 This solution has a number of interesting features.
 Firstly, it is notoriously simple in its mathematical form, making it useful for testing various matter models in a straightforward manner.
 Secondly, it generalises the commonly used pressure free (dust) models to a perfect fluid with non-vanishing pressure, allowing a more detailed physical description \cite{GG-PO,GG-PV}.
 Thirdly, we make a novel analysis by considering a multi-fluid system to describe the thermodynamics associated with the matter content of the solution.
 In this manner, we use a new thermodynamic criterion to exclude some dynamically unconstrained models in favour of those which are thermodynamically sound.
 Moreover, the multi-fluid formalism is suitable to extend the analysis beyond equilibrium thermodynamics, providing us with a tool to test new directions in the context of relativistic astrophysics.